December 5, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Fuse Panel

 - I don’t think they would fit into the breaker. (there are about 6 wires braided in each of the 2 outlet wires) and the 3rd braided wire is a neutral and would go into the neutral bar.

-How can we tie in the 2 braided positive leads into the new electrical meter box?
+How can we tie in the two braided positive leads into the new electrical meter box?

-This electrical question came from: Kevin, a Homeowner from Waverly, Ohio.
+This electrical wiring question came from: Kevin, a Homeowner from Waverly, Ohio.

 Dave’s Reply:

-- I would highly recommend replacing the old braided electrical wring with new wiring.
+- I would highly recommend replacing the old braided type electrical wiring with new wiring.

 - New dedicated circuits should be installed into the kitchen bathroom and laundry area of the home.

-- Consider bring the home up to current codes , at least one major area at a time.
+- Consider bring the home up to current Electrical Codes, at least one major area at a time.

 House Wiring Circuits and Circuit Breakers